The place where Independent working men and women work

 • Once you complete the created new page, add its link on the master.dwt page

 • DO NOT JUST COPY TEXT from FrontPage to your new pages - simply copying the text will carry with it some of junk FrontPage code.
-As you become experienced with copying - view your page in split view (we use copy | paste | special to get the text without the FrontPage junk)
+As you become experienced with copying - view your page in split view (we use copy | paste | special to get the text without the FrontPage junk - even "paste special" sometimes carries along MS code you don't need - check your HTML).
+Using paste | special will require that that your apply CSS code to the new text.

-• When you do copy page text, make you will have to make sure text links are correct - Expression does not do this correctly when you copy links from your old FrontPage page to your new page (the links get copied as absolute , not relative(they will point to your c: drive))
+• When you do copy page | text, you will have to make sure text links are correct - Expression does not do this correctly when you copy links from your old FrontPage page to your new page (the links get copied as absolute , not relative(they will point to your c: drive, even after you publish))

 • When the page is ready: make sure your have a BACKUP of old page.
 We want our old pages easily available if we screw something up, so we create an archive folder, save a copy of our old files to it and mark them as not to publish.
 Once we know the new page is right and the old page is forwarded correctly, we delete the archive copy of the old page.